eduvpn/vpn-server-api/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.2.0

+- the option `vpnCaPath` now defaults to `/usr/bin/vpn-ca`, when not specified, since switching to [vpn-ca](https://github.com/letsconnectvpn/vpn-ca) by default.
+You can still override this, but that is mostly useful for development purposes.
+The option can be removed for normal deployments.

 ## 2.1.0

 - allow enabling [vpn-daemon](https://github.com/letsconnectvpn/vpn-daemon)